LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 currentMenu: java4python
 ---

-In this section we examine the syntax of control flow statements n Java -- conditionals and loops -- comparing them to Python.
+In this section we examine the syntax of control flow statements in Java -- conditionals and loops -- comparing them to Python.
 We will find them to be very similar, with relatively predictable syntax variations based on the Java that we have learned to this point.

 ## Conditionals